What time is the America’s Cup? Schedule and race days

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Great Britain will challenge for the America’s Cup for the first time in 60 years as they look to win the Auld Mug from holders New Zealand.
+Great Britain are challenging for the America’s Cup for the first time in 60 years as they look to win the Auld Mug from holders New Zealand.

 Ben Ainslie and his Ineos Britannia crew advanced past Italy to set up a challenge in the 37th running of the long-standing sailing competition.